medibloc/panacea-mainnet/panacea-2/upgrade.md

 These errors are normal, and they will be resolved once you upgrade your nodes by following the guide below.

+Until then, the Panacea REST API server that you are running will work only for read operations.

 ## Upgrade Procedure